Draftbnb/imageCarousel/README.md

 API Documentation
 ______________________________________________________________________
-GET /gallery
+GET /galleries
 - BEHAVIOR
-  - retrieves all stored galleries in the database
+  - Get all the galleries
 - INPUT PARAMETERS
   - none
 - OUTPUT
-  - an array of objects representing galleries
+  - an array of objects representing the galleries with listing_id, listing_title, id, caption and url.
   - returns an empty array if no galleries are in the database

 Example command to pull all the galeries: